jamesb456/final-year-project/README.md

 `query_file.py`, the `dataset` is relative to this folder (so if running `query_file.py` with `--algorithm pitch_vector` the `dataset` argument should be a folder contained in `mid\generated\pitch_vector`)
 - You can see what indexed datasets are able to be used with `server.py` with the switch `--list_indexes`
 - Contact me if there are any other issues not listed here.
+From trying to get this set up on different systems with different Operating Systems, I've tried to note all the points where it wrong for me.